-- You may identify certain problems, but you still have to understand their precise nature and find good solutions.
+- You may identify certain problems, but you still have to understand their precise nature and find practical solutions.

-- You may be dealing with precise data, but normally you also depend on certain interpretations of them, and at that point serious errors can easily spoil your results.
+- You may be dealing with precise data, but normally, you also depend on certain interpretations of them, and at that point serious errors can easily spoil your results.
 For example, it is stupid to generally assume (as many seem to do) that a page with a “drop-off” rate obviously has a problem.
-It might also be that the page perfectly serves its purpose, and people will go away happily – possibly soon coming back for purchase.
-Only for certain types of pages, a high drop-off rate is really an indicator for a need to improve.
+It might also be that the page serves perfectly its purpose, and people will go away happily – possibly soon coming back for purchase.
+Only for certain types of pages, a high drop-off rate is really an indicator of a need to improve.

-For such reasons, I am generally skeptical about “scientific” approaches to website optimization, particularly with regards to our own website.
+For such reasons, I am generally skeptical about “scientific” approaches to website optimization, particularly in regard to our own website.
 Being aware of many sources of errors, I would hesitate to invest substantial time into such matters and rather spend that time on careful thinking on what people need, what may work well etc. – essentially, a heuristic approach.

 A frustrating conclusion of that article may be that things are unfortunately not that easy:

 - Making a good and effective website is a big undertaking, where many mistakes can be done.

 - Although there are plenty of tools promising to improve your search engine ranking, few of them really work – and those cause substantial work.